openmetalio/openmetal-docs/docs/kubernetes-guides/rancher.md

 a High-availability RKE Kubernetes Cluster](https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke1-for-rancher).

 RKE1 is the first iteration of Rancher's Kubernetes deployment system.
-RKE2 is available and also works within Openstack.
+RKE2 is available and also works within OpenStack.
 We'll be creating a guide on RKE2 in the near future.
 To learn the differences between RKE1 and RKE2, please see [RKE1 vs RKE2](https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/Kubernetes-clusters-in-rancher-setup/launch-kubernetes-with-rancher/rke1-vs-rke2-differences).